 - your rent, excluding costs for electricity, water, heating etc.

-- the size of the tenancy (in square meters)
+- the size of the tenancy (in square metres)

 - how many children and adults included in the household